zhandos717/doc/en/fields/has-many.md

 <a name="without-modals"></a>
 ## Modal window

-By default, creating and editing a record of the *HasMany* field occurs in a modal window, the `withoutModals()` method allows you to disable this behavior.
+By default, creating and editing a record in the *HasMany* field occurs in a modal window; the `withoutModals()` method allows you to disable this behavior.

 ```php
 HasMany::make('Comments', 'comments', resource: CommentResource::class)